statisticalbiotechnology/dsbook/dsbook/supervised/supervisedML.md

 pd.DataFrame(data = confusion_matrix(y_test, y_pred),columns = ["predicted_PR-","predicted_PR+"],index=["actual_PR-","actualPR+"])
 ```

 Given the choise of penalty $C=0.1$, we can now perform a cross validation (k=5) on the full data set.
-Here we will train thee separate classifiers on ech cross validation training set, and subsequently merge each such predictor's prediction into one combined result.
+Here we will train thee separate classifiers on each cross validation training set, and subsequently merge each such predictor's prediction into one combined result.

 ```{code-cell} ipython3
 from sklearn.model_selection import StratifiedKFold